gclen/abcs-of-data-science/_posts/2020-10-18-n-is-for-natural-language-processing.md

 ##### Stemming/lemmatization

 Stemming and lemmatization are used to help normalize text.
 There are many forms of words that all have the same base.
 For example, “the dog barks/barked/is barking” are all semantically similar.
 If we are training a model (say a language model) “barks”, “barked”, “barking” will all be treated as separate tokens.
 To make it easier we would like to normalize all of those tokens to “bark”, giving us the sentence “the dog bark”.
-Stemming turns a word into its root (e.g. barked to bark), however there are many edge cases so it’s not 100% effective.
-Lemmatization is a more sophisticated form of stemming and normalizes words into their true root (e.g. normalizing “was” to “be”).
+Stemming turns a word into its base (e.g. barked to bark),  using language specific rules for removing prefixes or suffixes.
+However, there are many edge cases so it’s not 100% effective.
+This is done Lemmatization is a more sophisticated form of stemming and normalizes words into their true base (e.g. normalizing “was” to “be”).
+Again, this is based on language specific rules (and a bunch of lookup tables).

 ##### Minimum term/document frequency